 Autofocus modes include automatic, servo, single shot, continuous low speed (great for taking pictures of kids or pets), continuous high speed (great for sports photography), predictive focus (lets you choose different focus points before taking a picture), manual focus (allows precise control over your focus) and face detection (automatically detects human faces in your frame of view).

-Low light performance is also improved with this technology as it helps reduce blur from camera shake since you're using two separate focus points rather than just one area that could shift slightly between shots in a sequence due to hand tremors or other movement during exposure time.
+Low light performance is also improved with this technology as it helps reduce blur from camera shake since you're using two separate focus points rather than just one area that could shift slightly between shots in a sequence due to hand tremors or another movement during the exposure time.

 The DIGIC 6 image processor also helps improve low light performance by enabling faster shutter speeds without sacrificing image quality (less graininess due to longer exposure times).